 New tools enter the market every year.
 From 2017 to 2018, there was a 15 percent jump in available sales technology.
 That makes over 830 vendors as of May 2018.

 Are the tools in your sales stack the best ones for your company?
 Do the research and watch demonstrations to see what works for others and how the available tools can advance your team’s prospecting duties.
-No matter who you are on the team — the manager or the newest SDR — advocate for the right toolset to help you do your job most effectively.
+No matter who you are on the team — the manager or the newest SDR — choose the best sales tools to help you do your job most effectively.

 Keep in mind, that it can be easy to over-automate your sales process.
 Steve Burton says, “Automate to save you time, and use a human touch with everything else.”
 Don’t overload your sales process with too many tools.Automate to save you time ⏰, and use a human touch 👉 with everything else.
 Don’t overload your sales process with too many tools. #SalesTips Click To Tweet